Bookkeeping Melbourne Rates – what is the cost?

 Fixed Price Bookkeeping Packages ~ our answer to Bookkeeping Melbourne rates.

-We gave up our hourly rate quite some time ago because we believe that hourly rate billing puts all the risk onto YOU the business owner.
+We gave up on using a bookkeeper hourly rate quite some time ago because we believe that hourly rate billing puts all the risk onto YOU the business owner.
 When a bookkeeper charges you by the hour there is no incentive for them to work quickly, in fact, there’s an incentive to work slowly.
+That is why bookkeeping rates are something we stay away from.

-All our bookkeeping, accounting and consulting is on fixed fee monthly packages, so you can plan ahead and know what to expect.
+All our bookkeeping, accounting and consulting is on fixed fee monthly packages.
+So you can plan ahead and know what to expect.
+This is good business practice.

 Thank you for reading our post.
 If you think we are the right Bookkeeping service for you, please get in touch.